CapKenR/blog/elastic-stack/Install Elastic Stack.md

 $ kubectl -n development apply -f tomcat-with-filebeat.yaml
 ```

+I also created an Istio Gateway and VirtualService for this deployment so I could access it from outside the cluster at https://test-tomcat.lab.capstonec.net.
+Then I accessed a few of the pages then one that didn't exist so I could see what shows up in Kibana.

+## Kibana Visualizations

+Filebeat creates an Apache dashboard in Kibana that I can use to visualize the Tomcat access log (as well as anything from the Tomcat error logs).
+Here's what I see when I go to it.

+I can also use Kibana's Discover blade to filter by `input.type : "log"` to see the Tomcat access and error logs in text format.
+It looks like the following picture.

 ## Summary

-Products like OpenShift are very perscriptive on how you do your work but you don't have to be.
-You can use all the same tools in your own Kubernetes cluster without being constrained by how another company thinks you should use them.
-For example, you may want to use [Linkerd](https://linkerd.io/) instead of Istio for your service mesh, [OpenFaaS](https://www.openfaas.com/) instead of Knative for serverless, and/or [Jenkins X](https://jenkins-x.io/) instead of Tekton for CI/CD.
-Or, maybe you have your own alternative to Kubeflow.
-One of the big advantages with using Docker Enterprise is the choice and flexibility it provides to build the infrastructure you need.
+Using the Elastic Stack makes it easy to ingest and analyze logs from your Kubernetes cluster.
+And, using Filebeat in a sidecar makes it easy to ingest and analyze log files stored in your containers.
 If you want or need help, Capstone IT is a Docker Premier Consulting Partner as well as being an Azure Gold and AWS Select partner.
 If you are interested in finding out more and getting help with your Container, Cloud and DevOps transformation, please [Contact Us](https://capstonec.com/contact-us/).

 [Ken Rider](https://www.linkedin.com/in/kenrider)
 Solutions Architect